Bayt-al-Hikmah/React/Workshop3/Workshop3.md

   return <ul>{users.map(u => <li key={u.id}>{u.name}</li>)}</ul>;
 }
 ```
-We started by we definning two pieces of state.
+We started by definning two pieces of state.
 - users: We initialize this as an empty array [] because we expect a list of items.
 - loading: We initialize this as true.
 The data isn't ready the moment the component mounts, so we want the "Loading..." message to appear immediately.

-Next, we placed our `fetch` call inside `useEffect`.
-Here we set the dependency array to empty arry (`[]`).
-This instructs React to run the function only once, immediately after the first render.
+Next, we used  `fetch` call inside `useEffect` with the dependency array set to empty array (`[]`).
+This tell React to fetch data only after the first render.

-Inside the effect, we used the standard browser `fetch` API.
-We converted the raw response into JSON, and once we obtained the data, we performed a state update:
+After fetching and retriving data.
+We converted the raw response into JSON, and update our states:
 - `setUsers(data)` stores the list.
 - `setLoading(false)` signals to React that we are finished waiting.

 Before rendering the list, we check the loading state.
 This pattern is known as an "Early Return."
 If the data is still loading, we return a simple paragraph tag and stop execution.
-React ignores the rest of the function, preventing us from mapping over empty data or displaying a blank screen.

 Once `loading` becomes `false`, the component re-renders.
 It skips the early return and proceeds to the final return statement.
 Here, we use the `.map()` method to iterate through our `users` state and generate the `<li>` items.
 ## Client-Side Routing
 In traditional web development, every time we click a link, the browser makes a request to the server, the screen flashes white, and a brand new HTML page loads.
 This is slow and feels "clunky."
-Cuz we have to load full html for every interection
+We loading a full html page for every interection

-In React, we build Single Page Applications (SPAs).
+React, Focuse on building Single Page Applications (SPAs).
 1. **Single Page:** We only load the HTML file once, when the user first visits.
 2. **JavaScript Navigation:** When the user clicks a link, React intercepts that click, prevents the browser from refreshing, and instantly swaps the components on the screen.

 To achieve this, we use the standard library: **React Router**.
 ### Setting Up The Router
-To use routing,First we need to install `react-router-dom` using `npm install react-router-dom` then we import it to our ``App.js`` file.
+First we need to install `react-router-dom` using `npm install react-router-dom` then we import it to our ``App.js`` file.
 ```jsx
 import { BrowserRouter, Routes, Route, Link } from 'react-router-dom';